redlibrarian/redlibrarian.github.io/_posts/2020-02-01-exchange-and-the-public.markdown

 to rely on the discourse of IF, professional ethics, and democracy.
-And they (as we now know) rely on the institutional authority of, for example, the Ryerson Centre for Free Expression which, after the release of documents this week under the Freedom of Information Act, show the CFE as little more than shilling for its friends.
+And they (as we now know) rely on the institutional authority of, for example, the Ryerson Centre for Free Expression which, after the release of documents this week under the Freedom of Information Act, we know is just shilling for its friends.
 The democratic importance of intellectual freedom is reduced to an underhanded defense of the public library as landlord.